NDR 2023: PM Lee pledges to do his utmost to keep the system clean

 “It is timely to reflect upon the values and ideals championed by Mr Lee and the founding fathers, and for us to renew our commitment to these enduring values and ideals,” said PM Lee.

-These ideals have built a society where the people and the authorities can trust each other and have seen Singapore through ups and downs over the past 58 years, including the Covid-19 pandemic, he said.
+These ideals have built a society where the people and the authorities can trust each other and have seen Singapore through ups and downs over the past 58 years, including the Covid-19 pandemic.

 Watch PM Lee’s National Day Rally speech here: